Nusa Islands, Bali A complete guide to Lembongan, Ceningan and Penida by JetSettingFools.com

 Our list of Nusa Penida Things To Do includes the island’s top attractions.
 Additionally, we’ve added a brief description of each place.
 The first four sights on our list are the most popular day tour stops.

 • Kelingking Beach – By far the most iconic stretch of coastline on Penida Island, Kelingking Beach is a must-see.
 Resembling the head of a dinosaur when seen from above, the peninsula is nicknamed T-Rex.
 The views from the cliff are incredibly gorgeous.
-A powder sand beach is accessible via a dodgy and steep staircase and requires substantial effort at your own risk.
+A powder sand beach is accessible via a dodgy and steep staircase at your own risk.

 • Broken Beach (Paish Uug) – Called Broken Beach for the ‘broken’ limestone rock that allows waves to rush in and out, the sight is incredibly picturesque.
 Visitors can walk the clifftop circumference trail, crossing over the natural arch bridge to complete the loop.